 Every year, we treat numerous injured and sick wild birds in our clinic for birds and reptiles, being brought in by animal friends from Leipzig and its surroundings.
-Unfortunately, we are fiscally not able to provide wild birds' veterinary treatment for free, so please ask us about expected expenses before initiating treatment.
 It also is of vast importance, that you inform yourself about handling wild animals (you can find some information below) or that you approach a suitable contact person at our clinic for advice, before getting active.

 How to handle wild animals